Approved by the Nursing and Midwifery Council (NMC)

-The Nursing Associate is a new role launched in 2017 for England’s nursing workforce to support Registered Nurses in primary, secondary, community and social care.
+The Nursing Associate role launched in 2017 for England’s nursing workforce to support Registered Nurses in primary, secondary, community and social care.
 They work across a range of settings across all fields of Nursing to help to plan, coordinate and deliver care, working to the nationally- recognised Nursing and Midwifery Council’s (NMC) standards of proficiency, with their own professional register.

 Our course follows both the NMC’s (2018) Proficiency Standards for Nursing Associates, and the Higher Apprenticeship Standard at Level 5.
-It supports the widening access to higher education for new and existing bands 1-4 health care workers, to enable the development of knowledge and skills, and careers, through flexible and practical work based learning.
+It supports the widening access to higher education for new and existing bands 1-4 health care workers, to enable the development of knowledge and skills, and careers, through flexible and practical work-based learning.
 The design of our blended programme prepares Nursing Associates for clinical practice, whilst optimising practice placement experience.

 We have designed our course to meet the six platforms and two skills annexes identified within the NMC Standards of proficiency for nursing associates: